seanleong339/tp/docs/UserGuide.md

 - Applicants who have yet to schedule an interview will be ranked lower.

 `sortapplicant by/job`
-- Sorts the list of applicants by their , in order of earliest to latest.
+- Sorts the list of applicants by the job they have applied, in order of smallest to largest job ID.
-- Applicants who have yet to schedule an interview will be ranked lower.
+- Applicants who have yet to apply for a specific job listing will be ranked lower.

 ### Switch to tab containing the ApplicantList: `tabapplicant`